 The Board is responsible for effective governance and oversight of ESG matters, as well as assessment and management of material environmental and social risks.
-For details of the Group's environmental and social matters, stakeholders can refer to our separate ESG Report prepared in accordance with the requirements under the ESG Reporting Guide set out in Appendix 27 to the Listing Rules.
+An ESG working group is responsible for keeping track of the progress in achieving the Group's ESG targets and ensuring compliance with ESG-related laws and regulations.
+For details of the Group's environmental and social matters, stakeholders can refer to our separate ESG Report prepared in accordance with the requirements under the ESG Reporting Guide set out in Appendix 27 (which has been renumbered to Appendix C2 with effect from 31 December 2023) to the Listing Rules.